Marata Niukore: 2021

 At the start of the 2021 NRL season, Niukore replaced the injured Waqa Blake at centre.
 In round 9 of the 2021 NRL season, he was placed on report for a high tackle on Sydney Roosters player James Tedesco and was later suspended for two matches.

 In round 22, Niukore was sent to the sin bin during Parramatta's 56–10 loss against Manly.

 Niukore made a total of 21 games for Parramatta and played in both of the club's finals matches against Newcastle and Penrith.
 Parramatta were eliminated by Penrith at the semi-final stage in a tough 8–6 loss.

 On 11 November, Niukore signed with the New Zealand Warriors on a four-year $2.6 million starting in 2023, until the end of 2026.

 2022

 In the second week of the 2022 finals series, Niukore scored two tries for Parramatta in a 40-4 victory over Canberra.

 Niukore played 19 games for Parramatta in the 2022 NRL season including the club's Grand Final loss to Penrith.

+2023

+In round 5 of the 2023 NRL season, Niukore scored a try and was later sin binned during New Zealand's 32-30 comeback victory against Cronulla.

+Niukore played 22 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+He played in all three finals games as the club reached the preliminary final before being defeated by Brisbane.

+2024

+He made 14 appearances for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

+2025

+He played every game for New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
+They were eliminated by Penrith in the first week of the finals.